yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 ### H. Add a column to the ordering of an ordered clustered columnstore index

-In [!INCLUDE[ssazuresynapse-md](../../includes/ssazuresynapse-md.md)], [!INCLUDE[ssPDW](../../includes/sspdw-md.md)], and starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], you can specify an order for the columns in a columnstore index.
+You can specify an order for the columns in a columnstore index.
 The original ordered, clustered columnstore index was ordered on the `SHIPDATE` column only.
 The following example adds the `PRODUCTKEY` column to the ordering.
+For ordered columnstore index availability, see [Columnstore indexes: Overview](../../relational-databases/indexes/columnstore-indexes-overview.md#ordered-columnstore-index-availability).

 ```sql
 CREATE CLUSTERED COLUMNSTORE INDEX cci ON Sales.OrderLines